katerina-tziala/deployment-process/README.md

 [![katerina-tziala>](https://circleci.com/gh/katerina-tziala/deployment-process.svg?style=svg)](<LINK>)

-This application is provided to you as an alternative starter project if you do not wish to host your own code done in the previous courses of this nanodegree.
-The udagram application is a fairly simple application that includes all the major components of a Full-Stack web application.
+The **Udagram** application was provided as a starter project from Udacity in the context of the Full Stack JavaScript Developer Nanodegree.
+The **Udagram**  application is a fairly simple application that includes all the major components of a Full-Stack web application.

 ## Getting Started